 The most famous of these monkeys are the three in the middle, “Hear no evil, See no evil and Speak no evil” monkeys demonstrating the three principles of Tendai Buddhism.

-But this shrine bonanza of Nikko don`t stop with these two marvellous buildings, oh no, there are still plenty to see!
+But this shrine bonanza of Nikko doesn`t stop with these two marvelous buildings, oh no, there are still plenty to see!
 Step through another torii (shrine gate), climb some stairs, and voila you will enter Honji-do.

 Fun fact: To not arouse envy in the gods by its perfection, those who constructed this building deliberately had the final supporting pillar placed upside down to create an error.

 The panels along the corridor are decorated with over 300 unique paintings of flowers and different animals and birds.
 The most famous of these paintings is Nemuri-Neko (“Sleeping Cat”) a small wooden sculpture of a sleeping cat up under the ceiling.
 This cat is famous in all of Japan for its lifelike appearances.
 Well, it is cute but to be honest, I did not see what the big deal was and why everybody was queueing up to see it.
 It is not that impressive, but very cute! 🙂

 We did, however, get to go inside and see the interiors which are on display.
 We got to see three 8 m gilded wooden Buddha statues, which visitors usually don`t get to see up close when they are in the actual temple.

 The Taiyuin-byo Shrine was built for the grandson of the emperor Iemitsu (1604-1651).
 That it is a bit further away from the main temple makes it less crowded, which was a good thing!
 No school classes here.
 We really enjoyed this temple the most, as it was more peaceful and atmospheric.

 It contains many of the same things as the main shrine Tosho-gu, like storehouses, drum tower, and Chinese-style gates.